 Cinnamon rolls mug cake – perfect if you are craving cinnamon rolls flavor but can’t wait.
-Those mug cake are ready in 90 seconds!
+These mug cakes are ready in 90 seconds!

-Line 9-inches (22cm) round pan with a piece of slighly oiled parchement paper.
+Line 9-inches (22cm) round pan with a piece of slightly oiled parchment paper.
 Set aside.

 Proofing the yeast

 Before you starts, make sure the almond milk is lukewarm, think bath temperature 37C(100F).
 You can microwave the milk for 15 seconds if needed but it shouldn't be hot or it will 'kill' the yeast.

 In a small mixing bowl, add dried yeast, maple syrup and lukewarm unsweetened almond milk.
-Don't worry the yeast will feed on sugar and their will be no sugar left in the recipe, otherwise use inulin for 100% sugar-free yeast activator.
+Don't worry the yeast will feed on sugar and there will be no sugar left in the recipe, otherwise use inulin for 100% sugar-free yeast activator.

 Whisk to combine, cover with a towel and set aside 8 minutes or until the yeast is foamy and proofed.

 Cinnamon rolls dough

-Meanwhile, in a large mixing bowl whisk together all the dry ingredients : almond flour, flaxmeal, psyllium husk, sugar-free crystal sweetener of your choice, baking powder and xantham gum.
+Meanwhile, in a large mixing bowl whisk together all the dry ingredients : almond flour, flaxmeal, psyllium husk, sugar-free crystal sweetener of your choice, baking powder and xanthan gum.
 Set aside.

 In another large mixing bowl, add eggs, melted butter (not hot, or it will cook the eggs), apple cider vinegar, and vanilla.

 Whisk the egg mixture with an electric beater on medium/high speed for about 1 minute or until light.
-You can also whisk manually it will simply add less air into the dough resulting in slighlty less fluffy rolls.
+You can also whisk manually it will simply add less air into the dough resulting in slightly less fluffy rolls.

 Pour the egg mixture and the proofed yeast onto the flour bowl.
 Combine with a spoon at first then gently knead the dough with your hands until it forms a sticky dough ball.
 The dough will be very sticky so rub your hands with 1/2 tablespoon of oil and rub the ball with oil to smooth the outside.